 Is there any advantage in community assisting spread?

 Yes.
 Community assistance with the spread of RHDV1 K5 will help ensure that the virus reaches as many rabbit populations as possible and that as large a knockdown as possible is achieved.
 The community can then take advantage of this knockdown, by following up with conventional control tools such as baiting, ripping and fumigation to achieve sustainable long-term control.

-Victoria has two specifically established paired release and monitoring sites to investigate the impact of RHDV1 K5 on Victorian rabbit populations.
+Victoria had two specifically established paired release and monitoring sites to investigate the impact of RHDV1 K5 on Victorian rabbit populations.
 These sites are located around Avalon, Sunbury, Kerang and Pyramid Hill.
-Additionally 150 community release sites have been selected across Victoria.
+Additionally 150 community release sites were selected across Victoria.

 Click on the image to view a larger version of the map.

 RHDV is spread by insect vectors, such as bushflies and blowflies.
 Direct contact between a rabbit and a rabbit carcass with RHDV is also an avenue of spread.
 Animals that predate on rabbit carcasses such as foxes, dogs and cats may also excrete the virus in their faeces.

 What can community groups do to take advantage of the release of RHDV1 K5 and better manage rabbits?